illinoistech-itm/jhajek/itmt-430/project-tutorials/recompile-packer-proxmox-plugin/Readme.md

 ## Removal of pre-compiled plugin

+The last step is to remove the pre-compiled plugin so it doesn't conflict with our compiled version.

 1) `cd ~/.config/packer/plugins/github.com/hashicorp/proxmox`
 1) Final step is to remove the pre-compiled `packer-proxmox-plugin` provided via the `packer init .` command...
 ```bash